SkafteNicki/dtu_mlops/s7_deployment/apis.md

 server it needs to be self-contained (all information included) and the server cannot rely on any previously stored information from previous requests.

-To implement APIs in practise we are going to use [FastAPI](https://fastapi.tiangolo.com/).
+To implement APIs in practice we are going to use [FastAPI](https://fastapi.tiangolo.com/).
 FastAPI is a *modern, fast (high-performance), web framework for building APIs with Python 3.6+ based on standard Python type hints*.
 FastAPI is only one of many frameworks for defining APIs, however, compared to other frameworks such as [Flask](https://flask.palletsprojects.com/en/2.0.x/) and [django](https://www.djangoproject.com/) it offers a sweet